 Effective use of support

-Jamaica has a well-established presence in international cooperation.
-It engages with less-developed countries in several areas, including UN human rights, advocacy and support for ILO conventions on issues including decent work and support for household workers’ rights.
-Additionally, Jamaica actively participates in WTO trade negotiations aimed at benefiting less-developed countries.
-Furthermore, Jamaica advocates for small island developing states (SIDS) and is a member of the Alliance of Small Island States (AOSIS), focusing often on addressing the challenges posed by disasters and risks resulting from climate change.
+Jamaica has a well-established presence in regional and international organizations, yet it is not always compliant with the organizations’ conventions.
+This is especially evident in obligations related to the care and protection of children in state custody, the persistence of child labor across the country, the provision of care and support for survivors of rape and incest, and the lack of support enabling members of the LGBTQ+ community to exercise their full citizenship rights.
+Jamaica actively participates in WTO trade negotiations aimed at benefiting less-developed countries, and advocates on behalf of the group of small island developing states (SIDS).
+The country is also a member of the Alliance of Small Island States (AOSIS), which often focuses on addressing the challenges posed by disasters and risks resulting from climate change.

 Credibility